argumentcomputer/zk-light-clients/aptos/docs/src/run/configuration.md

 3. Verify the installation by checking if `succinct` is present in the output of `rustup toolchain list`

-Finally, there a few packages needed for the build to properly work:
+Finally, there's a few extra packages needed for the build:

 ```bash
 sudo apt update && sudo apt-get install -y build-essential libssl-dev pkg-config libudev-dev cmake
 ```

+For non-Ubuntu/non-Debian based distros, make sure to install the equivalent packages.